Residential Burglary Lawyer Chicago

 Understanding Residential Burglary Under Illinois Law

 Residential burglary is defined under 720 ILCS 5/19-3.
-A person commits residential burglary when he or she knowingly and without authority enters or remains within the dwelling place of another with the intent to commit a theft or felony.
+A person commits residential burglary when they knowingly enter or remain inside a dwelling place without authority with the intent to commit a crime, such as theft or another felony offense.

 • Houses and apartments